buildingsareheavy/jessye-blog/content/posts/should-be-back-to-standard-folders.md

 \
 boom!

-Below is a previously uploaded image
+Below is a previously uploaded image.
+Right now it shows a broken image, but when i select images it shows me the preview.
+Maybe it's because I switched the folder paths.
+Im gonna try it again and keep the folder directories the same.
+Then see if it's still broken with this one or the one above.

 ![](/content/posts/images/diaryphotogalleryvertical_fs-s91-052_001_default.jpg)